fulstak/rhombus-wiki/content/tutorial/security/verify-downloads.md

 {{< hint alert >}}
 **If the checksums aren't matching, you have a bad/malicious download and you shouldn't install the wallet!**\
 If this happens, make absolutely sure, you're checking the right versions and correct variant for your OS.
-If you're in doubt, it's always better to [seek assistance in the community](/wiki/support/overview).
 {{< /hint >}}